Sriramjai/FlightScheduleAutomation/README.md

 # FlightScheduleAutomation

-Just a console app which generates flight schedules and flight order details as per the given orders json file.
+Console app which generates flight schedules and flight order details as per the given orders json file.